 St. John's on Antigua is your next stop.
 This pretty capital city not only gives you access to Antigua's 365 stunning beaches, but is also packed with attractions including English Harbour and the historic Nelson's Dockyard.
 A visit to the colourful St. John's street market is a must, and you also find great shopping and dining in Heritage Quay.
 Travel to Shirley Heights Lookout for superb views of English and Falmouth Harbours.
 A 90-minute ferry ride from Bryson Wharf takes you to Antigua's sister island, Barbuda, to explore the Arawak Caves and Frigate Bird Sanctuary.

-The cruise comes to an end in Barbados where you disembark and take your transfer to the airport for your flight home to the UK.
+Disembark in Barbados and be transferred to the airport for your flight back to the UK.